-The other two diagrams in Figure 1.\ show the relations at a crossing and at the wedge point for $X_2=S^1\vee S^1$ respectively.
-(The case of more copies of $S^1$ in $_{i+1}$ is analogous, with relations of the form $y_1\cdot y_n=x_1\cdot x_n$ where the $y_i$ are the incoming arcs, and the $x_i$ the outcoming ones, in the appropriate orders.
-The relation from the wedgepoint is essentially saying a loop around all the incoming arcs is homotopic to the loop moved over the wedge point to go around all the outgoing arcs.)
+The other two diagrams in Figure 1 show the relations at a crossing and at the wedge point for $X_2=S^1\vee S^1$ respectively.
+(The case of more copies of $S^1$ in $X_2$ is analogous, with, for example supposing the wedge of $n$ circles, a relation that can be written $x_1=x_2^\pm \cdots x_{2n}^\pm$, where the $x_i$ are the names of the in- and out-going arcs for each $S^1$, and the sign is taken according to the direction on each arc.
+The relation from the wedgepoint can also be thought of as saying a loop around all the arcs on one side of the wedgepoint is homotopic to the loop moved over the wedge point to go around all the other arcs.)

 The homomorphism $\pi_1(E_1)\to \pi_1(E_2)$ is then read off by identifying the generating loops of $\pi_1(E_1)$ as words in the generating loops of $\pi_1(E_2)$.
 In the case of $S_1$ unknotted, as considered below, this is straightforward.
 If $S_1$ is itself knotted (and similarly if this process is carried out repeatedly for higher $S_i$, then the generators of $\pi_1(E_1)$ may be more complicated, but the principle of the calculation is the same.